-PLC and the development environment, we develop program in PC and download to PC where the program is executed.
-PLC reads input (digital inputs and analog inputs) and process the data and write to output (digital output or analog output).
+PLC and the development environment, we develop a program in PC and download to PC where the program is executed.
+PLC reads input (digital inputs and analog inputs) and processes the data and writes to output (digital output or analog output).
 All these logic are processed in the PLC processor.
-See how PLC controls motor in details.
+See how PLC controls the motor in detail.

 PLCs can range from small modular devices with tens of inputs and outputs (I/O), in a housing integral with the processor, to large rack-mounted modular devices with a count of thousands of I/O, and which are often networked to other PLC and SCADA systems.

-There are many PLC manufacturers, for example Siemens, Beckhoff, ABB, Allen Bradley etc. We shall focus on mainly Beckhoff and Siemens PLC in this site.
+There are many PLC manufacturers, for example, Siemens, Beckhoff, ABB, Allen Bradley, etc. We shall focus on mainly Beckhoff and Siemens PLC on this site.

 There are many ways to program PLC.
 Ladder diagram (LD) is an easy programming language for beginners, it can be very hard to read and understand.
 That’s why Structured Text is a better PLC programming language, and you can learn it in this tutorial.

 Part 3 of IEC 61131 deals with basic software architecture and programming languages of the control program within PLC.
 It defines three graphical and two textual programming language standards: